Developer Guide

 the initial bill to be 0 and chose to exclude

-command unnecessarily longer.
+Billas it would make theaddcommand unnecessarily longer.
 This enables the user to enter their inputs with greater efficiency.

 - As adding a guest will be done during check in, the guest may or may not have any special requests to make for the room.
 Hence,